shopware5/devdocs/source/blog/_posts/2015-11-18-dynamic-shopping-worlds.md

 ```

 ## Round up
-With the modifications described above, we created an own content designer, that makes use of the shopping world module
+With the modifications described above, we created a custom content designer that makes use of the shopping world module
 without bloating the original module.
-This will allow the users to use the powerful shopping world designer for own
+This will allow the users to use the powerful shopping world designer for custom
 content pages in a very convenient way.
 In addition to that, we wrote "dynamic" shopping world components, that will be filled depending on the currently selected
 store.
 This way of using the shopping worlds makes them even more powerful.